jakubjaniec/google-tasks-clone/README.md

 ## :pencil: General info

-The purpose of this project was to create good working Google Tasks clone and to improve myself at creating mobile apps in Flutter & Dart.
+The purpose of this project was to create a good working Google Tasks clone and to improve myself at creating mobile apps in Flutter & Dart.
+This is a showcase app, so it doesn't provide all the functionalities as in original Google Tasks application.

 ## :gear: Technologies